History of audiometry - tuning fork - auditdata

 Present Day

 With precise testing comes precise hearing aid fittings.
 As fittings rely heavily on audiometry, advancements in audiometers have allowed for advancements in hearing aid fittings.
-For example, PC-based audiometers like the Primus Pro now have integrated Real Ear Measures (REM) that allow providers to ensure hearing aids are optimally fit.
+For example, PC-based audiometers like the Measure - Diagnostic Audiometer & Fitting Unit allow you to perform Real Ear Measures (REM) to ensure hearing aids are optimally fit.

 Other Blogs You Might Enjoy: